-- AVMX 717 Medical Logistics of Aeromedical Transport
+- AVME 717 Medical Logistics of Aeromedical Transport

-- AVMX 718 Operational Aspects of Aeromedical Transport
+- AVME 718 Operational Aspects of Aeromedical Transport

-- AVMX 720 Clinical Analysis in Aeromedical Retrieval and Transport
+- AVME 720 Clinical Analysis in Aeromedical Retrieval and Transport

 The four optional papers completed as part of your Master’s degree can also be used to gain concurrent certificates, or a diploma, to the value of 120 points.
 For example it is possible to complete eight papers in total and take out: